Home / Patient Care / Mental Health

 Mental Health Therapist

-Chelsea Pierson is a local, as she grew up here in North Bend.
+Chelsea Lemmer is a local, as she grew up here in North Bend.
 Chelsea got her bachelor’s degree from Eastern Oregon University, before moving on to get her Master’s of Social Work from Walden University.
 With her experience in youth and adult mental health, she will be working as a Therapist here at Waterfall Community Health Center.
 Chelsea loves photography and music.
 You can often find her at concerts in the park and comedy nights at local restaurants.

 Chris Barker